swent-epfl/mvp-prd/template/8-user_analytics.md

 - retain customers
 - monetize cusomers via a subscription

 By fullfilling this criteria we can ensure that the app keep its activate customers, while still beeing interesting and relevant enough to bring new customers.
+Plus having the monetization ensure a gain for the developers.
+With all these criteria meet, the app could probably continue to survive.

+However other critera are technically also relevant to look at such as
-- High user engagement and retention rates
+- High user engagement
+- User satisfaction
 - Low crash rates and quick resolution of identified issues
 - High usage of the key features

 *What is the analysis plan (link to data collection)?*

-- Implement Google Analytics for behavioral tracking and Firebase Crashlytics for stability monitoring
-- Anonymize data to comply with privacy standards
+- **Implement Google Analytics**: This could help us to track user behaviors, such as app frequency usage, session durations, feature usages and others.
+- **Implement Firebase Crashlytics**: This would help us understanding the origin of crashes in our app or potential instabilities.

+- **Add the app on a downloading plateform**: A primordial step, we still need to complete is to add our app on a downloading plateform.
+This will also us to keep easily track of the number of downloads and the ratings.

+- **Manage the cost and gain**: We should also implement a system to take account of the gain and cost of our app more easily.

 *Include relevant A/B testing ideas.*

+A/B testing can be describe as [*"methodology for comparing two versions of a webpage or app against each other to determine which one performs better"*](https://www.optimizely.com/optimization-glossary/ab-testing/#:~:text=A%2FB%20testing%20(also%20known,determine%20which%20one%20performs%20better.)

+Here are some ideas of A/B testing we could implement for our app:

+- **App UI/UX architecture**: We will mostly focus on the screen adjencement, meaning how the screens are linked to each other and the global UI and UX flows.
+For example we would like to verify how easily a new user can archieve a goal by only looking at the UI (without any previous explanation).
+- **UI elements**:

 - Test different UX user flows, displays and formatting to find the most user-friendly one